In 2015 many readers of the Star-Telegram might have passed over the yellow-highlighted phrase in this article about the Fort Worth city council:

-But eighty years ago, on these five acres one could have heard a fiddle, a banjo, a piano, the voice of Milton Brown, and a few hundred people trying to forget the Great Depression one two-step at a time.
-Some even say this place was the cradle of western swing music.
+Eighty years ago that location—5336 White Settlement Road near the West Fork of the Trinity River four miles northwest of downtown—indeed was the site of a dance hall.
+There on a summer night one could have heard a fiddle, a banjo, a piano, the voice of Milton Brown (photo from Wikipedia), and a few hundred people trying to forget the Great Depression one two-step at a time.
+Many people even say the dance hall was the cradle of western swing music.

-But in 1918 (the year Milton Brown’s family moved to Fort Worth from Stephenville), these five acres were just “Papa” Sam Cunningham’s sand and gravel pit near the West Fork of the Trinity River.
-Papa Sam was excavating sand and gravel for the army’s nearby Camp Bowie when he discovered the springs.
+The cradle of western swing had humble origins.
+In 1918 (the year Milton Brown’s family moved to Fort Worth from Stephenville), these five acres by the river were just “Papa” Sam Cunningham’s sand and gravel pit.
+Papa Sam was excavating sand and gravel for the Army’s nearby Camp Bowie when he discovered the springs.
 Crystal-clear water filled a hole as fast as he dug it.

 By 1920 Milton Brown was sixteen, and his family lived on Morton Street just off Burleson Avenue, now University Drive.

-Out at Papa Sam’s sand and gravel pit, in 1925 (the year Brown graduated from Arlington Heights High School) Cunningham decided to turn a bother into a boon: He let the springs have their way.
+Out at Papa Sam’s sand and gravel pit by the river, in 1925 (the year Brown graduated from Arlington Heights High School) Cunningham decided to turn a bother into a boon: He let the springs have their way.
 Their water turned a hole in the ground into a small lake for swimming.
-Then he built a concrete swimming pool (the springs kept it filled).
+Then he built a concrete swimming pool (the springs kept it, too, filled).
 He added some picnic tables.
 He moved in a wooden building that had been a store at Camp Bowie and turned it into a dance pavilion.
-Nothing fancy: the pavilion had ceiling fans for summer and a coal-burning stove for winter.
+Nothing fancy: The pavilion had ceiling fans for summer and a coal-burning stove for winter.
 As business grew Cunningham added an open-air dance floor.

 But Crystal Springs struggled through its first five years.
 Then, in 1930 Cunningham hired a western string band whose members included Bob Wills and Milton Brown.
-That band would soon have divided loyalties after W. Lee “Pappy” O’Daniel hired the band to promote his Burrus Mill and its Light Crust Dough.
-The band became the Light Crust Doughboys and was sponsored on radio by Burrus Mill.
+That band would soon have divided loyalties after W. Lee “Pappy” O’Daniel hired the band to promote his Burrus Mills and its Light Crust Dough.
+The band became the Light Crust Doughboys and was sponsored on radio by Burrus Mills.

 Milton Brown’s baby brother, Roy Lee, recalled in 2013, “Bob [Wills] and Milton and Herman [Arnspiger] were original members of the Doughboys.
 O’Daniel didn’t want the band just sitting around when they weren’t performing on the radio.
 So he gave them jobs at the mill.
 Milton was a salesman, Bob drove a truck, Herman worked on the loading dock.
 O’Daniel also didn’t like the Doughboys to play out at Crystal Springs.”